soasis/text/documentation/source/design/lucky 7 extensions/unicode encoding.rst

 Marking an encoding as Unicode-Capable
 ======================================

 Sometimes, you need to make your own encodings.
 Whether for legacy reasons or for interoperation reasons, you need the ability to write an encoding that can losslessly handle all :math:`2^21` code points.
 Whether it's writing a variant of `UTF-7 <https://en.wikipedia.org/wiki/UTF-7>`_, or dealing with a very specific legacy set like Unicode v6.0 with the Softbank Private Use Area, you are going to need to be able to say "hey, my encoding can handle all of the code points and therefore deserves to be treated like a Unicode encoding".
-There are 2 ways to do this, one for decisions that can be made at compile-time, and one for decisions that can be made at runtime (e.g., over a ``variant_encoding<X, Y, Z>``).
+There are 2 ways to do this, one for decisions that can be made at compile time, and one for decisions that can be made at runtime (e.g., over a ``variant_encoding<X, Y, Z>``).

-Compile-Time
+compile time
 ------------

 The cheapest way to tag an encoding as Unicode Capable and have the library recognize it as such when :doc:`ztd::text::is_unicode_encoding </api/is_unicode_encoding>` is used is to just define a member type definition: